Redshift-space fluctuations in stochastic gravitational wave background: Conclusion

 \section{Conclusion}

 We have revisited the Sachs-Wolfe gravitational effect of the stochastic gravitational wave background.
 Considering the effect as redshift-space fluctuations integrated along the line-of-sight from the observer to the observable, we have found that the line-of-sight integral is particularly useful for studying the imprint of short-wavelength gravitational waves on the CMB anisotropy, without having recourse to intensive numerical computations.
+The integral in Eq.~(\ref{Cl4narrow}) is the main result for us to compute the CMB anisotropy power spectra induced by short-wavelength SGWB.
+Thus, we have found that the contribution of short-wavelength gravitational waves to the large-scale CMB anisotropy $C_l$ scales as $l^{-4}$.
+Furthermore, we have derived the new constraints on the SGWB using Planck, ACT, and SPT small-scale CMB anisotropy data.

-The contribution of the short-wavelength gravitational waves to the large-scale CMB anisotropy $C_l$ scales as $l^{-4}$.
-The integral can well be used to study the redshift fluctuations of millisecond pulsars.
-It reproduces the Hellings and Downs curve for the redshift correlation between a pair of distant pulsars.
-For nearby pulsars, we have calculated the deviation from the Hellings and Downs curve that should be taken into account in pulsar timing measurements.
+The Sachs-Wolfe gravitational effect can well be used to study the redshift fluctuations of millisecond pulsars.
+The time-residual correlation between a pair of pulsars can then be expressed in terms of a power spectrum given by the exact line-of-sight integral in Eq.~(\ref{scalingCl}).
+This reproduces the Hellings and Downs curve for the redshift correlation between a pair of distant and separated pulsars.
+For nearby pulsars or close pulsar pairs, we have calculated the deviations from the Hellings and Downs curve that should be taken into account in pulsar timing measurements, in particular when the correlation on small angular scales comes into an important role.
+Our results will be useful for future pulsar-timing arrays that observe thousands of millisecond pulsars.